Application and Selection Procedures

 - Each application is processed and reviewed by the Training Director to ensure that the applicant's academic program is of sufficient quality to meet the standards of our internship program.
 Each applicant is then given an Objective Rating by the Training Director based on quantitative information provided by the applicant in the AAPI.

 - The application review team is composed of all senior staff and all current interns.
 Each application is reviewed by 3 people and is given a Subjective Rating on essays and other qualitative information provided in the AAPI.
+Sports psychology applications are reviewed by sports psychology track supervisors and the Training Director.

 - Candidates are invited to contact current interns for further discussion, if desired.